Mark Gladwin, M.D.

 (4) The mechanistic, clinical, and epidemiological description of a human disease syndrome, hemolysis-associated pulmonary hypertension (Gladwin, et al. NEJM 2004).
 He has found that pulmonary hypertension occurs in 30% of patients with sickle cell disease, is a major cause of mortality in this population (odds ratio 10:1), and is strongly associated with high hemolytic rate, iron overload, and kidney disease.
 The echocardiographic image below shows a video loop from a patient with severe pulmonary hypertension and sickle cell anemia.
 The image reveals tricuspid valve regurgitation and dilated right ventricle and right atrium (upper left chamber and lower left chamber respectively).

-Cosby K, Partovi KS, Crawford JH, Patel RP, Reiter C, Martyr S, Yang BK, Waclawiw MA, Zalos G, Xu X, Huang KT, Shields H, Kim-Shapiro DB, Schechter A, Cannon RO, and Gladwin MT.
+Cosby K, Partovi KS, Crawford JH, Patel RP, Reiter C, Martyr S, Yang BK, Waclawiw MA, Zalos G, Xu X, Huang KT, Shields H, Kim-Shapiro DB, Schechter A, Cannon RO, Gladwin MT.
 Nitrite reduction to nitric oxide by deoxyhemoglobin vasodilates the human circulation.
-Nature Medicine 2003; 9:1498-1505.
+Nat Med 2003; 9:1498-1505.
+PMID: 14595407

 Gladwin MT, Sachdev V, Jison M, Plehn JF, Minter K, Brown B, Coles WA, Nichols JS, Ernst I, Hunter LA, Blackwelder W, Schechter AN, Rodgers GP, Castro O, and Ognibene FP.
 Pulmonary Hypertension as a Risk Factor for Death in Patients with Sickle Cell Disease.
 New England Journal of Medicine 2004; 350:886-895.